 Processing sensitive data such as healthcare ones is a risky activity.
 In the case of violations of rules, Data Controllers can incur into civil, administrative, and in some states even criminal sanctions.
 Depending on how Apps and services are distributed, Data Controllers can be represented by different figures.
 For example in the case of mHealth Apps distributed on Marketplaces, the Controller is often the CEO of the company that distributes the app.

 The current EU Data Protection Directive (Dir.
 95/46/EC) defines only generic obligations and does not identify sanctions in case of violations.
 Such approach leaves to the Member States the decision on implementing the law and defining sanctions (administrative, criminal, civil) to be imposed in case of violations.

-In Italy for example, in case of violations (e.g. accidentally destruction, loss, alteration, unauthorized disclosure of or access to personal data transmitted, stored or otherwise processed in connection with the provision a service available to the public) Data Controllers may incur an administrative penalty imposed by the Data Protection Authority or a judge, and will have to compensate the damaged party if they can't prove that they have taken all the necessary measures to prevent it.
+In Italy for example, in case of violations (e.g. accidental destruction, loss, alteration, unauthorized disclosure of or access to personal data transmitted, stored or otherwise processed in connection with the provision a service available to the public) Data Controllers may incur an administrative penalty imposed by the Data Protection Authority or a judge, and will have to compensate the damaged party if they can't prove that they have taken all the necessary measures to prevent it.
 However, even in the case of accidental violations, authorities can decide to impose sanctions based on the level of damage that has been made.

 In the event of a security breach, currently, there are no obligations of notifications to the users.